-Exam Papers % of GCE Details Paper 1: Education with theory and methods 33.3% Demonstrate knowledge and understanding of sociological theories, concepts and evidence and sociological research methods and be able to apply these to a range of issues.
+EXAM PAPERS % OF GCE DETAILS Paper 1:evidence and sociologEducation with theory33.3%issues.
+Students are aand methodstheories, concepts, evidence Demonstrate knowledge and understanding of sociological theories, concepts and evidence and sociological research methods and be able to apply these to a range of issues.
 Students are also assessed on their ability to analyse and evaluate sociological theories, concepts, evidence and research methods in order to present arguments, make judgements, draw conclusions as applied to the topic of Education.
-Paper 2: Topics in Sociology 33.3% Students are assessed on their ability to analyse and evaluate sociological theories, concepts, evidence and research methods in order to present arguments, make judgements, draw conclusions as applied to the topic of Families and Households and Beliefs in Society.
-Paper 3: Crime and deviance with theory and methods 33.3% Students are assessed on their ability to analyse and evaluate sociological theories, concepts, evidence and research methods in order to present arguments, make judgements, draw conclusions as applied to the topic of crime and deviance.
+Paper 2: concepts, evidence and research methods Students are assessed on their ability to analyse and evaluate sociological theories, concepts, evidence and research methods in order to present arguments, make judgements, draw conclusions as applied to the topic of Families and Households and Beliefs in Society.
+Paper 3: concepts, evidence and research methods in order to present argumen Crime and deviance with theory 33.3% judgements, draw conclusions as applied to the topic of crime and dev Students are assessed on their ability to analyse and evaluate sociological theories, concepts, evidence and research methods in order to present arguments, make judgements, draw conclusions as applied to the topic of crime and deviance.
 Students must also be able to apply the use of research methods to the topic and show understanding of the processes involved when carrying out research.

-- Tatum, Beverly Daniel (2021) Why Are All the Black Kids Sitting Together in the Cafeteria?
-London: Penguin. - Venkatesh, S (2008) Gang leader for a day: a Rogue sociologist takes to the streets.
-Penguin Press: Chicago - Wilson, A (2021) In Black and White: A Young Barrister's Story of Race and Class in a Broken Justice System.
+• Tatum, Beverly Daniel (2021) Why Are All the Black Kids Sitting Together in the Cafeteria?
+London: Penguin.

+• Venkatesh, S (2008) Gang leader for a day: a Rogue sociologist takes to the streets.
+Penguin Press: Chicago

+• Wilson, A (2021) In Black and White: A Young Barrister's Story of Race and Class in a Broken Justice System.
 Octopus Publishing Group: London